shwaygrr/shwaygrr/README.md

 - 🗣️ My name is pronounced Sh - way - gar

-- 📚 I am a computer science student at FAU
+- 📚 Computer science student at FAU

 - 🧠 Proficient in C++, Javascript, Python
-  - learning Node, React

-- :zap: I enjoy playing basketball in my free time,

 - 📫 Contact me at:
   * https://www.linkedin.com/in/chwoeger-charleston-8a8b12271/